In shadow of Texas gas drilling sites, health fears escalate

 “America is segregated, and so is pollution,” said Robert Bullard, director of the Bullard Center for Environmental and Climate Justice at Texas Southern University.
 “The dirty industries, and what planners call locally unwanted land uses, oftentimes followed the path of least resistance.
 Historically, that’s been poor communities and communities of color.”

-At the Arlington day care, Wanda Vincent, the owner, has been cautioning parents about the health risks and gathering signatures to petition the City Council to reject Total’s drilling request.
-When she opened the facility nearly two decades ago, Vincent wanted to provide a refuge for children in her care, some of whom suffer from hunger and poverty.
+At the day care, owner Wanda Vincent has been gathering signatures to petition the City Council to reject Total’s drilling request.
+She worries that the political winds in Arlington have shifted and the council will approve Total's new request.

-That was before natural gas production accelerated in the United States.
-Around 2005, energy companies discovered how to drill horizontally into shale formations using hydraulic fracturing techniques.
-With this technique, known as fracking, water and chemicals are shot deep underground into a well bore that travels horizontally.
-It is highly effective.
-But fracking is known to contribute to air and water pollution and to raise risks to people and the environment.

-Vincent worries that the political winds in Arlington have shifted since last year and that the council will approve Total's new request.

 “The world was dealing with what happened with George Floyd," she said.
 “The meeting was emotional, just listening to the speakers that were talking and then sharing their hearts and saying, ‘Well, we want to do more.
 We want to, you know, racially do better.’
 And I was encouraged.
 But you know what?
 Nothing has really changed since then.”